gogetdata/ggd-recipes/README.md

 To request a new data recipe please fill out the [GGD Recipe Request](https://forms.gle/3WEWgGGeh7ohAjcJA) Form.

 ## Documentation
-ggd documentation is provide on the [GGD docs](https://gogetdata.github.io/index.html) website.
+ggd documentation is provided on the [GGD docs](https://gogetdata.github.io/index.html) website.
 This is the best place to review and understand ggd, as well as to try to answer any questions you may have.

 Please see the [GGD docs: contribute](https://gogetdata.github.io/contribute.html) section to get detailed information on how to create a ggd data package,